MicrosoftDocs/fabric-docs/docs/real-time-intelligence/medalian_architecture.md

 - [Materialized View](https://learn.microsoft.com/en-us/kusto/management/materialized-views/materialized-view-overview?view=microsoft-fabric)

 **Flexibility**
 In a typical medallion lakehouse architecture, data is consumed only from the Gold Layer, loosing the individual records and preventing high-granular analytics.
 With Eventhouse you are able to consume data from both the Gold Layer or the Silver Layer, unlocking high-granularity analytics.
+The Eventhouse engine is built to handle queries agains billions of records in seconds.

 **Built-In Data Management**
 Data at each layer has different requirements for retention and querying.
 This process is easily implemented via built-in capabilities.